 - 1. Rear sprocket teeth

-- 2. Belt
+- 2 Reli

 - 3. Sprocket internal flange

-- 4. Proper belt alignment

-- Belt exceeding external edge have aligned

-- A. MIN.
-0.5 mm (.02 in)
+- A. GAP "Y"

 Drive Belt Wear

 Inspect the drive belt with the vehicle in neutral, engine off, on a level surface with plenty of room - you will have to roll the vehicle forward or backward to see the full length of the belt.